KasselHand/Work-Alike/README.md

     a) link to GCode

     b) General Print Settings
-        I.) We used an Anycubic Kobra 3 with the Anycubic Slicer II.)
-2 Veritcal Shells, 4 Horizontal Shells with a minimum thickness of 0.6mm III.)
+        I.) We used an Anycubic Kobra 3 with the Anycubic Slicer.
+       II.)
+2 Vertical Shells, 4 Horizontal Shells with a minimum thickness of 0.6mm.
+      III.)
 15% infill density, grid pattern
        IV.)
 0.16mm layer height
         V.) Organic supports with a 0.28mm Z contact distance and 2.5mm spacing VI.)
-Top and bottom interface layers should be 3 layers thick VII.)
+Top and bottom interface layers should be 3 layers thick.
+      VII.)
 Print the paddle (M-11) oriented where the flat of the paddle is normal to the plate and the rod is parallel.
 While this may seem like the worst orientation to print, the goal is to have the layer lines run